QUICK SUMMARY:

 Constantly searching for a particular data point?
 Add it as a widget!
 Pulling out the calculator to figure out a particular KPI?
 Create a custom metric.

-The iterative nature of data pipelines also helps standardize your data architecture, which means your pipeline can be easily repurposed or reused instead of having to build an entirely new process from scratch every time.
+The iterative nature of data pipelines also helps standardize your data architecture, which means your pipeline can be easily repurposed or reused instead of having to build an entirely new data process from scratch every time.

 2. More Efficiency and Faster Integration